paulhuggett/ifx/docs/index.md

 # Internal Fixups in rld

-The program respository uses “fixups” to express relationships between the sections of a single fragment and between different fragments.
+The program repository uses “fixups” to express relationships between the sections of a single fragment and between different fragments.
 These are similar to the “relocations” used by other file formats such as ELF, Mach-O, or COFF.

-The program respository uses two different kinds of fixup: external and internal.
+The program repository uses two different kinds of fixup: external and internal.

-- “External” fixups are used for a inter-fragment references.
+- “External” fixups are used for inter-fragment references.
 Each external fixup references its target by name.
 The fragment corresponding to that name is determined by the symbol table which reflects the outcome of the linker’s symbol resolution.

 - ”Internal” fixups are intra-fragment references.
 They are used when data in one section of a fragment needs to reference data in a different section of the same fragment.